 History mode is a mode of command-line editing that allows you to recall and optionally modify a command entered previously.
-The history mode implementation discussed here is one that is customized for Asian-language input and supported only for the BSD terminal driver.
-Table 6-3 specifies the stty options that enable or disable history mode editing.
+The history mode implementation discussed here is one that is customized for Japanese, Chinese, and Korean input and supported only for the BSD terminal driver.
+Table 6-3 specifies the stty options that enable or disable history mode editing for these languages.
+See Table 6-6 for stty options that control history mode for the Thai language.

-Table 6-3: The stty Options to Enable/Disable History Mode
+Table 6-3: The stty Options Used with atty to Enable/Disable History Mode

-Description
+stty Option Description

-Sets the toggle key for the history mechanism and enables it.
+history key Sets the toggle key for the history mecha- nism and enables it.

-Disables the history mechanism.
+-history Disables the history mechanism.